 I hate to talk about it.
 But yes, the first time of doing something you’ve never done before could end with mixed results.
 Sometimes you do well, but sometimes it’s below expectation.
 It could be pretty demoralizing when you failed.
 But hey, my first cold call is a disaster.
 My first 5 minutes of public speaking is barely memorable.

 Your mind will whisper thoughts like “I’ll never be good enough” or “I’ll only fail again” and seriously, it’s tempting to give in and retreat to the cocoon we built for our social anxiety.
-But if you have strengthen your mind along with your skills, there is a chance that you’ll brush those thoughts away.
+But if you have strengthened your mind along with your skills, there is a chance that you’ll brush those thoughts away.

-You can rephrase your thinking with thoughts like “There is no failing but only learning and feedback“, which is pretty true.
+You can rephrase your thinking with thoughts like “There is no failure but only learning and feedback“, which is pretty true.
 People don’t really care if you make mistakes.
 And they would have forgotten about it way before you do.
 Our mind amplifies all these negative experiences.
 Stop listening and believing in them.

 The fact is, when you look back, you’ve actually done something that you would never in your wildest dream imagine you could.
 That itself is a major accomplishment.
 Your mind is like two fighting wolves.
 Empower the positive one and they will grow.
 Do not feed the wrong wolf.